Frederick Banting: Properties

 The Town of New Tecumseth announced it would designate the property under the Ontario Heritage Act.
 This would prevent its commercial development and obligate the owner to maintain it properly.
 OHS objected.
 The Ontario Conservation Review Board heard arguments for and against designation in September 2007 and recommended designation of the entire property in October.
 The Town officially passed the designation by-law on November 12, 2007.

 Banting's artwork has gained attention in the art community; A painting of his called "St. Tîte des Cap" sold for Can$30,000 including buyer's premium at a Canadian art auction in Toronto.

 Portrayals in film

-He and his insulin discovery have also been depicted in various media formats, including comic books, the biography by Michael Bliss, and on television.
+He and his insulin discovery have also been depicted in various media formats, including comic books, a biography by Michael Bliss, and on television.
 The National Film Board of Canada produced a short film in 1958, The Quest.
 The 1988 television movie Glory Enough for All depicted the search for insulin by Banting and Best, with R. H. Thomson starring as Banting.
 Banting is also portrayed by Jason Priestley boarding his fatal flight in the 2006 historical drama Above and Beyond.